dcantrell/bsdutils/README.md

     openssl        https://www.openssl.org/
     libxo          https://github.com/Juniper/libxo

-The terminfo library is usually called 'libtinfo' on most Linux systems and comes from the ncurses project.
-The ls(1) command needs this.  bc(1) needs libedit, which is the BSD alternative to GNU readline.  dc(1) uses libcrypto which comes from OpenSSL.  seq(1) needs libm, but that comes from your C library.  df(1) uses libxo for outputting to multiple formats.
+The terminfo library may be either standalone (libtinfo) or a part of the curses library, dependending on build.
+The ls(1) command needs this.  bc(1) needs libedit, which is the BSD alternative to GNU readline.  dc(1) uses libcrypto which comes from OpenSSL.  seq(1) needs libm, but that comes from your C library.  df(1) and wc(1) use libxo for outputting to multiple formats.

 Users of musl-based Linux systems also need libfts and librpmatch installed.